adam-mathe/adam-mathe.github.io/portfolio/cadaver-rewrite.md

 * Entity serialization for saving and loadings chunks to and from world files
 * An animation manager library which supports frame triggers and adjustable frame rate
 * A custom game object which stores entities and handles delta time
+* Finite State Machines for basic player and enemy controlers

 ## Source Code & Repository